cbcrg/docker-benchmarks/README.md

 	docker run -v $PWD:$PWD -w $PWD cbcrg/make-peerj5515 bash make-all.sh

-(if you don't want or cannot use Docker, it will be required to download and install the required dependencies: R, Datamash, Make and Groovy.
+(if you don't want or cannot use Docker, you will need to download and install the required dependencies: R, Datamash, Make and Groovy.
 See the included [Dockefile](https://raw.githubusercontent.com/cbcrg/docker-benchmarks/master/Dockerfile) for configuration details).